Loudon Wainwright III

-Loudon Wainwright III is an American songwriter, folk singer, humorist, and actor.
+Loudon Wainwright III is an American songwriter, folk singer, humorist, and actor with a recording career spanning a total of 23 albums, including 2009’s Grammy-winning High Wide & Handsome.

 Loudon’s acting career includes an early recurring role as Capt.
 Calvin Spalding, the singing surgeon, in TV’s M.A.S.H. and a stint in “Pump Boys & Dinettes” on Broadway, and more recent work in films directed by Hal Ashby, Tim Burton, Cameron Crowe, Martin Scorsese, Christopher Guest, and Judd Apatow.
 He also appeared as a regular in Apatow’s critically acclaimed TV series “Undeclared”.